graphprotocol/mission-control-indexer/README.md

 ## Phase 0: Run an Indexer

 In this phase indexers are asked to set up basic indexer infrastructure.
-This infrastructure will then be extended upon in _Phase 1_.
-The infrastructure required for _Phase 0_ includes:
+This infrastructure will then be extended upon in phase 1.
+The infrastructure required for phase 0 includes:

 - Graph Node
 - Postgres database